The term “smart building” is Googled around 1,000 times a month in the UK.

 But nothing succinctly answers the question.

-So, perhaps ChatGPT has the answer?
+Does ChatGPT have the answer?

-But what do fitness centres and on-site food have to do with smart buildings?
+That's certainly getting there, but what do fitness centres and on-site food have to do with smart buildings?

 Actually, a bit more than you think.